wslservice.exe: Real or Fake?

 13 Min Read

-The safest answer is to check the file path, service name, signature, command line, parent process, and recent WSL activity before deleting anything.
+The safe decision is path-first: check the executable path, Microsoft signature, service name, command line, parent process, and whether WSL is actually installed or running before deleting or allowing anything.
 Removing the real WSL service can break Linux tools, Docker Desktop, VS Code remote workflows, and development environments.
 Ignoring a fake copy in a user-profile folder can leave a Trojan, downloader, or persistence task active.

 What is wslservice.exe?